laubed/pyMetric/README.md

 ### RatseDashboard/client ###
+There are several client API scripts available to report data to the backend server.
+Use them on your clients.

 #### log_messages.py ####
 The log_messages.py script is a CLI for the log_messages API endpoint of the RESTful server backend.
 Use it in all your cronjobs / regular scripts to notify the backend.